Derecho-Project/cascade-cbdc/README.md

 ## Benchmark tools
 Three tools are currently provided, in the form of three executables: `generate_workload`, `run_benchmark`, and `metrics.py`.
 These tools only evaluate transaction processing in a local deployment.
 WAN replication is not implemented yet.

 A workload file should first be generated using `generate_workload`.
 A workload consists of a set of transfers to be performed between wallets. `run_benchmark` executes a given workload and generate log files containing several timestamps.
 The `metrics.py` script computes metrics based on the generated log files.
-More defails on each tool below.
+More details on each tool below.

 ### Generating benchmark workload
 The `generate_workload` executable generates a workload that can be used to run a benchmark.
 The workload is saved in a zipped file.